-If you are in doubt about whether your cat is in pain, it's best to speak with your veterinarian, who can assess the cat and share some suggestions on how to treat the cat accordingly.
-If you know or suspect your cat is suffering from arthritis, the following tips can help manage the pain and ease your cat's discomfort.
+If you are in doubt about whether your cat is in pain, it's best to speak with your veterinarian, who can assess the cat and share some suggestions on how to help manage the pain and ease your cat's discomfort.

 Keep Your Arthritic Cat Lean

 Allowing an arthritic cat to become overweight places additional strain on already painful joints.
 In addition, fat cells themselves secrete hormones that contribute to the development of pain.
 Regulating your cat's diet and encouraging regular exercise are the best ways to maintain your cat's body weight.